-Other changes are anticipated to occur during 2018 to satisfy the Policy Measures and Actions for the Improvement of the Economic and Social Situation (see above).
-On this, special attention shall be paid to capital requirements which are expected to increase.
-BNA surely is also aiming to introduce a series of regulatory measures aimed at allowing banking financial institutions to more accurately anticipate the return on investment and assessment of risk, particularly considering that two leading banks - in 2014 Banco Espírito Santo de Angola (BESA now Banco Económico, majority held by Sonangol) and more recently Banco de Poupança e Crédito (BPC) - required BNA attention and intervention, mostly due to low liquidity and unsuccessful collection of debts.
+Special attention will be paid to capital requirements, which tripled in 2018 and led to the revocation of the banking licences of Banco Mais and Banco Postal at the very beginning of January 2019.
+Before this enhancement in capital levels, which for some is still insufficient to address the banks' weaknesses, two leading banks - in 2014 Banco Espírito Santo de Angola (BESA now Banco Económico, majority held by Sonangol) and more recently Banco de Poupança e Crédito (BPC) - required BNA attention and intervention, mostly due to low liquidity and unsuccessful collection of debts.

 The restructuring measures used and approach taken by the regulators were different.
 In the first case, extraordinary reorganisation measures have been applied, including: the appointment of provisional directors; temporary waiver of prudential rules; assessment of the loan portfolio and assets to be sold in event of liquidation or restructuring; and some restrictions on banking activities and approval to recapitalise the bank, after which BESA was transformed into Banco Económico controlled by the State (through Sonangol).
-For BPC, a state-owned bank, a Plan for Restructuring and Recapitalisation was approved which focused on the increase of the bank's share capital and sale of the NPL portfolio to Recredit (a bank created by the State to manage NPLs).
+For BPC, a state-owned bank, a Plan for Restructuring and Recapitalisation was approved, which focused on the increase of the bank's share capital and sale of the NPL portfolio to Recredit (a bank created by the State to manage NPLs).
 Two other state-owned banks are now being restructured - Banco de Desenvolvimento de Angola (the Angola development bank) and Banco de Comércio e Indústria (a commercial bank).
-The capital adequacy ratios in line with Basel II did not, however, produce any immediate impact on private banks in terms of restructuring or consolidation, but we should wait to see the BNA 2017 Report on Financial Stability to better understand and assess the full situation.